 In 1949 in his first year at Preston Tech, Bill Lawry was recognised for his prowess with a cricket bat.
-John Reid, the science teacher, suggested he play for the senior Northcote Cricket Club, as John knew the club coach, Jack Baggott, a former champion half-back flanker for the Richmond Football Club.
+He would go on to become a legend in Australian cricket.

-It wasn’t only on the cricket pitch that Bill excelled.
-He was captain of the school baseball team and led them to a premiership in 1952, and it was in baseball that his teachers believed Bill could possibly carve out a sporting career.
+Bill was also the captain of the school baseball team and led them to a premiership in 1952.
+It was in baseball that his teachers believed Bill could possibly carve out a sporting career.

 After his years at Northcote, Bill’s skills as a cricketer continued to improve.
 In 1956 just before the Melbourne Olympic Games, Bill was picked to play for Victoria.
 ‘I was really pleased that I’d reached that level, but I still wasn’t aspiring to play for Australia.
-I had a few lucky breaks and I guess some talent helped.
-In 1962, I was picked to play for Australia for the English tour.
-I was happy to be there and all I wanted to do was cement my place in the side.
+I had a few lucky breaks and I guess some talent helped.’
+In 1962, Bill was picked to play for Australia for the English tour.

 For Bill, his years at Preston Tech were all part of a positive perspective on school.
 ‘There are no unpleasant memories at all,’ he said.
 ‘I still have my friends from there and I thank John Reid for helping me get started.’